samsonweiner/CNAsim/README.md

 # CNAsim

 CNAsim is a software package for improved simulation of single-cell copy number alteration (CNA) data from tumors.
-CNAsim can be used to generate copy number profiles with noise patterns that mimic those of single-cell CNA detection algorithms, and to generate DNA-seq data for sampled cells.
+CNAsim can be used to generate copy number profiles with noise patterns that mimic those of single-cell CNA detection algorithms, readcount data with ground truth CNPs, and DNA sequencing reads for sampled cells with ground truth CNPs.
 It offers significantly improved scalability, a high degree of customizability, and improved biological realism of simulated data.

 CNAsim can be cited as follows:

 <a href="https://doi.org/10.1093/bioinformatics/btad434">CNAsim: Improved simulation of single-cell copy number profiles and DNA-seq data from tumors</a><br>
 Samson Weiner and Mukul S. Bansal<br>
 Bioinformatics, Volume 39, Issue 7, July 2023, btad434.

+### New Features

+* Sequencing reads can be sampled from two distinct haploid reference genomes, enabling the analysis of allelic frequency.
+To make sure of this feature, run CNAsim in mode **2** and specify the paths to the reference sequences using the `-r1` and `-r2` parameters.
+* CNAsim can now be used to simulate readcounts directly without having to generate synthetic sequencing reads.
+This can be achieved by using mode **1**.
+Passing a reference genome is optional.

 <!--
 More information can be found in our paper, located here: [link to paper].